prashant-kikani/prashant-kikani.github.io/_posts/2021-6-12-meaning-of-life.markdown

 </center>
 <br/>

-So, we're super tiny on the scale of the universe, but so what?
+So, we're super tiny on the scale of the <a href="https://prashantkikani.com/blog/insignificance" target="_blank">universe</a>, but so what?
 Rather than being sad/unsatisfied by looking at things we don't have, or can't have, we should be happy/satisfied by looking at things we do have or can have.
 Why should we be happy?
 Because life is finite.

 In this limited time, we have two choices, either to be happy and enjoy things till we die, or be sad no matter what we have achieved.

 While not all things are in our control, some things are.
 We get to choose what we want to do in our life.
-If we make bad decisions, we are free to learn from them and move on.
+If we make bad decisions, we are <a href="https://prashantkikani.com/blog/freedom" target="_blank">free</a> to learn from them and move on.

 The freedom of choosing our own future is not a small thing to be grateful for.
 If the universe has no goals, the only goal is what we decide on.